ohsusannamarie/bookmarklet-os/README.md

 Perfect for:

 - **Talent sourcing & recruiting**
-- **LinkedIn X-Ray search**
+- **LinkedIn X-Ray & boolean search**
-- **Google X-Ray search**
-- **OSINT (open-source intelligence)**
+- **OSINT investigations**
 - **Competitive research & market intelligence**
 - **Data extraction & scraping workflows**
-- **Outreach and messaging workflows**
-- **Productivity automation**
+- **Outreach automation**
+- **Any browser-heavy workflow where you need to move fast**

 ---

-## 🧪 How to Use Bookmarklets

-1. Download the HTML file
-2. Open it in your browser
-3. Drag a bookmarklet button to your bookmarks bar
-4. Click to run on any page

-No installation required.

----

-## 🧠 Why This Exists

-Bookmarklets are powerful… but:

-- Hard to organize
-- Easy to forget
-- Scattered across bookmarks
-- Buried in docs or notes

-This turns bookmarklets into a **structured, searchable system**.

----

 ## 🛠️ Tech Stack

-- HTML (single-file app)
+- HTML (single-file app — the whole thing is one file)
 - Vanilla JavaScript
-- Local storage (favorites, recents, usage tracking)
+- localStorage (favorites, pins, recents, usage tracking, annotations)

 No frameworks.
-No dependencies.
-No nonsense.
+No build step.
+No server.
+Just open it and go.

 ---

-## 🔥 Keywords (for search)

-bookmarklet manager, bookmarklet library, bookmarklet collection, bookmarklet launcher, sourcing tools, recruiter tools, talent sourcing, LinkedIn sourcing, X-ray search, OSINT tools, browser automation, productivity tools, JavaScript bookmarklets, research tools, data extraction tools
+## 🧠 Why This Exists

+Bookmarklets are genuinely powerful.
+Fast, portable, no infrastructure required.
+The problem isn't the tools — it's that they end up scattered across bookmark folders, Google docs, Slack messages, and that one note you can never find.

+This turns a pile of tools into a **structured, searchable system**.

+Organized chaos \> raw chaos.

 ---

-## 🧠 Philosophy
+## 🔥 Keywords

-This isn’t just a list of tools.

-It’s:
-- A **bookmarklet operating system**
-- A **workflow engine for sourcing**
-- A way to **reduce friction and move faster**

-Organized chaos > raw chaos.
+bookmarklet manager, bookmarklet command center, bookmarklet library, sourcing tools, recruiter tools, talent sourcing, LinkedIn sourcing, X-ray search, OSINT tools, browser automation, productivity tools, JavaScript bookmarklets, research tools, data extraction, talent intelligence

 ---